thecoshman/http/http.md

   `http --gen-auth`

     As in the first example, but generate a username:password pair and require all clients to log in therewith.

     Example output change:
       Hosting "." on port 8000 without TLS and basic authentication using "RQvjNUKmnD9" as username and ".TM&tb;t29,Eo" as password...

     See above for log messages when performing requests.

+  `http --auth admin:admin --gen-path-auth /target/debug --path-auth target/doc= --path-auth target/.rustc_info.json= --path-auth target/release/=releases`

+    As in the first example, but allow unauthenticated access to /target/doc and /target/.rustc_info.json, require username "releases" and no password to access /target/release, require a randomly-generated username:password pair to access /target/debug, and lock all other paths behind "admin:admin".

+    Example output change:
+      Hosting "." on port 8000 without TLS and basic global authentication using "admin" as username and "admin" as password, no authentication under "target/.rustc_info.json", basic authentication under "target/debug" using "r2ciYq00k8a" as username and "Z-zn~HV,R`<{br/0Yf." as password, no authentication under "target/doc", basic authentication under "target/release" using "releases" as username and no password...

+    See above for log messages when performing requests.